-Use at a Windows^{} 95^{} or Windows NT^{} workstation to manage NDS[TM] partitions and replicas on a NetWare[®] server.
+Use at a Windows\ 95, 98 or NT\ workstation to manage $NDS^{@}$ partitions and replicas on NetWare servers.

-The NDS Manager[TM] utility (NDSMGR32.EXE) provides:
+The NDS ManagerTM utility (NDSMGR32.EXE) provides:

-- Partitioning and replication services for the NDS database, as well as repair capabilities for repairing the database from a client workstation - Server and workstation services at a single client location, which reduces the need for administrators of NDS to use RCONSOLE or to work directly with a server console - Version update capability so that any or all NetWare servers in a network can be updated to a newer version of the DS.NLM file
+- Partitioning and replication services for the NDS database, as well as repair capabilities for repairing the database from a client workstation - Server and NDS services at a single client location, which reduces the need for administrators to use RCONSOLE or to work directly with a server console - Version update capability so that any or all NetWare servers in a network can be updated to a newer version of the DS.NLM file

-The NDS Manager utility replaces the Partition Manager utility that was accessed from the Tools menu in the NetWare Administrator utility in earlier versions of the NetWare operating system.
+NOTE: NDS Manager replaces the Partition Manager utility that was accessed from the Tools menu in NetWare Administrator in earlier versions of NetWare.
 NDS Manager has a graphical, hierarchical browser and many new features that were not available in Partition Manager.